Ultimate Guide to Ship Financing

-- Guarantee (from Refund Guarantor acceptable to Lender)
+- Guarantee (from a Refund Guarantor acceptable to Lender)

 - Corporate Guarantee

-In the ship financing post-delivery phase, a commercial boat loan is made to the borrower/vessel owner, which may in turn finance a charter contract with a charterer.
+In the ship financing post-delivery phase, the borrower/vessel owner receives a commercial boat loan, which may in turn finance a charter contract with a charterer.

 The ship financing post-delivery security package includes: